Last update: 9/27/2020

 States are now required to send out ballots 45 days before a regular election for federal office (President, U.S. Senate or U.S. House of Representatives) and states generally send out ballots at least 30 days before primary elections.
 No matter which state you vote in, we encourage you to ask your local election officials to deliver your blank ballots to you electronically (by email, internet download, or fax, depending on your state).
 Be sure to include your email address on your FPCA to take advantage of the electronic ballot delivery option.
 You can now also confirm your registration and ballot delivery online for most states.

-For more information on primary elections, please visit the FVAP webpage detailing dates, runoff elections, and seats up for election.
+For more information on primary elections, please visit FVAP.gov detailing dates, runoff elections, and seats up for election.